-(b) A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks.
+(b) (i) Until December 31, 2029, a A gas company shall file with the department a plan to address aging or leaking natural gas infrastructure within the commonwealth and the leak rate on the gas company's natural gas infrastructure in the interest of public safety and reducing lost and unaccounted for natural gas through a reduction in natural gas system leaks.
 Each company's gas infrastructure plan shall include interim targets for the department's review.
-The department shall review these interim targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to replace the gas company's natural gas infrastructure in a safe and timely manner.
+The department shall review these interim leak rate targets to ensure each gas company is meeting the appropriate pace to reduce the leak rate on and to replace the gas company's natural gas infrastructure in a safe and timely manner.
 The interim targets shall be for periods of not more than 6 years or at the conclusion of 2 complete 3-year walking survey cycles conducted by the gas company.
-The gas companies shall incorporate these interim targets into timelines for removing all leak-prone infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
+The gas companies shall incorporate these interim targets into timelines for removing all leaking or leak-prone infrastructure filed pursuant to subsection (c) and may update them based on overall progress.
 The department may levy a penalty against any gas company that fails to meet its interim target in an amount up to and including the equivalent of 2.5 per cent of such gas company's transmission and distribution service revenues for the previous calendar year.

-If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement and provide, the department shall issue preliminary acceptance of the plan in whole or in part.
+(ii) If a plan is in compliance with this section and the department determines the plan to reasonably accelerate eligible infrastructure replacement at least cost and provide increased safety, security, public health, and reliabilty, the department shall issue preliminary acceptance of the plan in whole or in part.
+In so doing, the department shall calculate the bill impacts of each plan it approves and recommend to the General Court the appropriation of a state supplement to the federal Low Income Home Energy Assistance Program (LIHEAP) equal to at least the total bill impacts of all plans on all low-income rate discount customers.
+In the absence of such an appropriation, or other equivalent funding, the department shall adjust all low-income rate discounts such that no low-income rate discount customer will bear the costs of each plan.
 A gas company shall then be permitted to begin recovery of the estimated costs of projects included in the plan beginning on May 1 of the year following the initial filing and collect any revenue requirement, including depreciation, property taxes and return associated with the plan.

+(iii) No utility shall include in any tariff covered by this section the costs of adding new gas customers, or new buildout of infrastructure to serve new gas customers.

+(iv) The Department shall open an investigation into the costs and benefits of recovering the costs associated with the infrastructure investments completed under gas utility plans for replacement or improvement of aging or leaking natural gas infrastructure and environmental improvement planning no later than January 31, 2028.
+Upon conclusion of said investigation, the Department shall issue a report and recommendation to the General Court on whether the tariffs permitted under this Section are necessary and whether they shall continue to be authorized.